 Sickle cell disease or sickle cell anemia is a genetically inherited blood disorder, detected through a blood test.
 The disease is passed down from both parents who carry an altered hemoglobin gene, which causes their red blood cells to take on an abnormal (sickle) shape rather than the normal, smooth disc shape.

 For Appointments: (407) 650-7715

 When your child is diagnosed with sickle cell disease, your immediate concern is getting the best care available.
-At Nemours Children's Clinic, Orlando, that’s our concern, too.
+At Nemours Children's Specialty Care, Orlando, that’s our concern, too.
 Our board-certified pediatric hematology experts — doctors who treat blood disorders in children — are part of our Sickle Cell Program, and will use the latest advancements for sickle cell anemia treatment to care for your child’s blood disorder.